Syd Barrett, le rock et autres trucs...

 It is 30 November 2004 and Jean-Michel Espitallier is nervously strolling around St. Margaret’s Square hoping to get a glimpse of the man who was once known as Syd but now prefers to be called Roger.
 When Syd-Roger drives by (in his sister's car) and the vehicle has to stop at the crossroads - I deliberately use this term here - where Jean-Michel is sitting on a bench, both men meet in the eye and both pretend, for a couple of minutes, not to see the other one.
 This anecdote sets the tone of the book, marvellously described by the drummer who can't hide his poetic roots.
 Strong stuff.
 Nice trick.

 I once remarked at the, now defunct, Astral Piper forum that I couldn’t understand the romantic feelings some female Barrett fans had for Syd.
-I mean, this guy was a slightly disturbed diabetic elderly and if I should have asked them to have a fling with my grandfather they would’ve been insulted… Espitallier is aware of this dichotomy and compares Syd Barrett to Peter Pan.
+I mean, this guy was a slightly disturbed diabetic senior and if I should have asked them to have a fling with my grandfather they would’ve been insulted… Espitallier is aware of this dichotomy and compares Syd Barrett to Peter Pan.
 Syd was a Cambridge youngster who refused to grow up and died in the early Seventies when he, like Icarus, reached for the sky too soon.
 After all these years, fans were still hoping to find a glimpse of Syd, although only Roger had survived.

 From old aged Roger it goes to old aged rock.
 Espitallier makes the point that we have forgotten about the My Lai massacre but only remember its soundtrack.
 Good Morning Vietnam has turned into an infomercialised cd-compilation (I have a Tour Of Duty TV-Shop-six-pack myself).
 Television documentaries use The Mamas and The Papas to comment napalm warfare.
 We look at a vintage take of an American soldier who has just placed a bullet through a women’s head but all we discuss is Suzy Q by the Creedence Clearwater Revival.
 Although the above is not really new, innovative or original, it is good to see it in print from time to time.